altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ## Safely shutting down persistent actors
 - Special care should be given when shutting down persistent actors from the outside.
 - With normal Actors it is often acceptable to use the special [PoisonPill](../01-actors#poisonpill) message
-    - to signal to an Actor that it should stop itself once it receives this message
+    - to signal to an Actor that it should stop itself once it receives this message.
-    - in fact this message is handled automatically by Akka,
+    - This message is handled automatically by Akka,
     - leaving the target actor no way to refuse stopping itself when given a poison pill.
 - This can be dangerous when used with `PersistentActor` due to the fact that incoming commands are stashed
     - while the persistent actor is awaiting confirmation from the Journal